 said

-almost 2 years ago
+about 2 years ago

 Tumblr has no indication of edits, but if you reblog something on tumblr and then the author edits the post, the pre-edit version stays on your blog.
 And anyone who reblogs it from you will be reblogging the pre-edit version.
 This prevents abuse for the most part but also renders the tumblr edit pretty useless.